climate-action-kits/pxt-fwd-edu/gr6-glaciers-use.md

 hint~

 ## Use Step 12
-"After looking at the data with the aluminum foil, let's try a combination.
-Place a piece of white paper with some aluminum foil on top of it on the breakout board.
+After looking at the data with the aluminum foil, let's try a combination.
+Place a piece of white paper with some aluminum foil on top of it on the  base plate.
 This simulates icebergs (the foil).
 What do you notice about the data below?

 ~hint Tell me more!
 - Watch how the light level numbers change.